mstaebler/night-life-app/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## TODO:

+User Story: As an authenticated user, I can add myself to a bar to indicate I am going there tonight.

+User Story: As an authenticated user, I can remove myself from a bar if I no longer want to go there.